wmdanor/terraform-examples/README.md

 The reason I decided to use Make in this example is

+### Why Make

+1. I like using Make.
+2. Make often comes preinstalled in many linux systems.
+3. With Make all or most automation logic is put inside Makefile, so:
+  * Your pipelines become trivial and so have minimal vendor lock in.
+  * You can test all your automation logic locally.
+  * You can "debug" whatever you are planning to run in pipelines locally.

 ### Breakdown of wildcard target

 Let's take a look at simplified fragment of one of the wildcard targets: